Multiscale modeling of OLED devices

 /scm-uploads/doc/Tutorials/_images/depo_run_dftopt.png

-Once the initial DFT calculation has finished, the molecule is equilibrated to the deposition temperature.
+After the initial DFT calculations have finished, the molecules are equilibrated to the deposition temperature.
 At this point the workflow script will also print some information about the estimated number of molecules to deposit in order to grow a slab of the desired thickness.
-After this, the actual simulated physical vapor deposition will begin.

 /scm-uploads/doc/Tutorials/_images/depo_run_depocycle.png